keikai/keikai-tutorial/readme.md

 * [http://localhost:8080/tutorial/editor](http://localhost:8080/tutorial/editor)

-# Start Keikai Server
+# Start Keikai Engine
-You need to download and start keikai server before running this project.
-Keikai server is a standalone server that serves you spreadsheet related functions.
+You need to download and start keikai engine before running this project.
+Keikai engine is a standalone program that serves you spreadsheet related functions.

 ## [Download Keikai Engine](https://keikai.io/download)

-## Run Keikai Server
+## Run Keikai Engine
-We suggest you running Keikai server on the same machine as the tutorial project to reduce communication cost between them.
+We suggest you running Keikai engine on the same machine as the tutorial project to reduce communication cost between them.
 1. unzip the downloaded zip file, go to its `keikai` folder
 2. run the executable command:
 * Mac/Linux